FoxShell/kodnet/README.md

 kodnet allows use any .NET object/class/type from VFP9.

 This project is a guide for install and use kodnet.
-Contains the distributable files, and the info required for included in your project.
+Contains the distributable files, and the info required for include in your VFP project.

 If you want see C# source code:
  - [jxshell.dotnet4](https://github.com/kodhework/jxshell.dotnet4)